 A truly idyllic retreat for lovers of the great outdoors, a stay at Hotel Les Jardins de la Glaciere is the perfect choice for those hoping to explore Corsica's great outdoors.
 Nestled amongst the wild, rugged mountains of the Restonica Valley on the edge of Corte, the hotel blends effortlessly into its surroundings, offering spacious rooms and a friendly welcome to all.

 Hidden away in a tranquil setting and boasting unbeatable views across the verdant Corsican countryside, Bergerie Olivella is a great base for those hoping for a relaxed retreat, as well as holding the advantage of being in easy reach of the beaches of the south-west and the fascinating city of Ajaccio.

-Located just outside of Bonifacio, the luxurious Hotel U Capu Biancu is the perfect place for couples and honeymooners to stay, benefitting from remarkable coastal views amid relaxed and beautiful hotel grounds.
+Located just outside of Bonifacio, the luxurious Hotel U Capu Biancu is the perfect place for couples and honeymooners to stay on their Corsica itinerary, benefitting from remarkable coastal views amid relaxed and beautiful hotel grounds.

 Located on the coast of Cap Corse, overlooking the clear blue waters around Erbalunga, Apartment des Peintres is a charming and charismatic property set in the heart of an authentic fishing village.
 Enjoy the wonderful coastal views from your own seaside balcony, as well as easy access to Erbalunga’s inviting pebble beach.

-Tempted by the prospect of a holiday to Sicily?
+Tempted by the prospect of a week in Corsica?
 Check out some of our other accommodation options for sedate breaks or active adventures across the island.

 Our top tips for family holidays to Corsica Read more